José Maria de Alpoim: Pseudo-monarchist

-During the attempted coup d'etat on January 28, 1908 (where King Carlos I of Portugal was assassinated), he took refuge at the home of the Regenerator politician António Teixeira de Sousa, before escaping into exile in Salamanca.
+During the attempted Municipal Library Elevator Coup on January 28, 1908, he took refuge at the home of the Regenerator politician António Teixeira de Sousa, before escaping into exile in Salamanca.

 After the Republic

 When the First Portuguese Republic was declared in 1910, he returned to Portugal, dissolved Progressive Dissidence, and joined the new regime.
 Alpoim moved from a position as the Attorney-General of the Crown to adjunct to the Attorney-General of the Republic, but was initially ostracized politically.
 He considered himself a professional revolutionary, at one time declaring "I want and desire power, for power's sake", but he ended his political life as the Republican government representative on the board of Companhia do Niassa.
 At this point, he was removed from the establishment and politics, although his friends would later note that politics was the only thing that really interested him.

 In addition to his fluent oratory and spontaneity, he was a brilliant journalist for his time (his O Primeiro de Janeiro is notable); he was one of the founders of the Correio Português, he directed O Dia and collaborated on the Correio da Noite, Novidades, O Repórter and other newspapers.